x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/add-sip-address.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351)..

-## What do you want to do?

-### Use the EAC to add a primary or secondary SIP address
+## Use the EAC to add a primary or secondary SIP address

 1. In the EAC, navigate to **Recipients** \> **Mailboxes**.